 - The client adds subscriptions to the message broker.

-Note: The topics that a client is permitted to subscribe to can be limited by the ACL assigned to the client username account used by the client.
+Note: The topics that a client is permitted to subscribe to can be limited by an ACL assigned to the client username account used by the client.
 For more information, refer to Access Control List Configuration.

-When a client is configured as Subscription Manager, other clients within the Message VPN typically perform the following steps for managing their subscriptions:
+When a client is configured as a Subscription Manager, other clients within the Message VPN typically perform the following steps for managing their subscriptions:

 - The client connects to the message broker.

 - The client notifies the Subscription Manager that it's ready to receive messages.

 - The Subscription Manager authenticates the client, determines the subscription set needed by the client, and adds subscriptions to the message broker on behalf of the client.

 - The client receives messages that match the associated subscription set.